wwarthen/RomWBW/Source/Apps/FAT/ReadMe.md

  - Wildcard matching in FAT filesystems is a bit unusual as implemented by FatFs.
 See FatFs documentation.

+ - The `FAT FORMAT` command will not perform a physical format on floppy disks.
+You must use FDU to do this prior to using `FAT FORMAT`.

+ - Formatting (`FAT FORMAT`) of floppies does not work well.
+The
+   underlying FatFs library uses some non-standard fields.
+The resulting floppy may or may not be useable on other systems.
+It is best to format a FAT floppy on a Windows or DOS system.
+You should have no problems copying files to/from such a floppy using `FAT`.

+### Known Issues

+ - CP/M (and workalike) OSes have significant restrictions on filename characters.
+The FAT application will block any attempt to create a file on the CP/M filesystem containing any of these prohibited
+   characters:

+|         `< > . , ; : ? * [ ] |/ \`

+   The operation will be aborted with "`Error: Invalid Path Name`" if such a filename character is encountered.

+   Since MS-DOS does allow some of these characters, you can have issues when copying files from MS-DOS to CP/M if the MS-DOS filenames use these characters.
+Unfortunately, FAT is not yet smart enough to substitute illegal characters with legal ones.
+So, you will need to clean the filenames before trying to copy them to CP/M.

+ - The FAT application does try to detect the scenario where you are copying a file to itself.
+However, this detection is not perfect and can corrupt a file if it occurs.
+Be careful to avoid this.

 ### License:

   GNU GPLv3 (see file LICENSE.txt)